Edom o Gordon

 To start us off, a 16th century spat between clan Gordon and clan Forbes in Aberdeenshire.
 George Gordon, the Catholic Earl of Huntly, was Mary Queen of Scots' lieutenant-governor, and his brother Adam, or Edom, was sometimes called the Queen's deputy-lieutenant in the north.
 In November 1571, Captain Thomas Ker was sent by Adam Gordon to take Corgarff Castle (‘Towie's Hoose’) for Queen Mary, a seat of the Forbeses belonging to Alexander (or John) Forbes.
 The men were refused entry by Forbes's wife Margaret Campbell.
 They then burned the house, killing up to 30 of its occupants.
 As the Child ballad collection states, “The details are somewhat in dispute; but there must have been something quite beyond the common in Captain Ker’s proceedings, for they are denounced even in those days as infamous, and the name of Adam Gordon is said to have been made odious by them.”
 [Child 178, Captain Car, or, Edom o Gordon'].

-This video shows Iona Fyfe and Luc McNally singing Edom o Gordon at a Silver City Session in March 2017:
+Iona Five sang Edom o Gordon unaccompanied in 2020 on her download album Ballads Vol. I. This video shows her and Luc McNally at a Silver City Session in March 2017:

 Malinky sing Edom o Gordon